xhuang98/2048/README.md

 # 2048
-2048 game created by Xi Huang and Karim Amjad.
+This is a 2048 game, written in Verilog, created by Xi Huang and Karim Amjad.
 Designed for Cyclone V FPGA 5CSEMA5F31C6 platform.

-## Demo
 ![](2048demo.gif)